Be a Leak Detective!

 Faucets and Showerheads

-Leaking faucets and showerheads are also big water wasters, but they are easier to detect than toilet leaks.
+Leaking faucets and showerheads are big water wasters, but they are easier to detect than toilet leaks.
 An intermittent drip from your faucet or showerhead can waste more than 35,000 litres of water a year, enough to fill a bathtub over 100 times!

 Look for worn washers and “o” rings inside the showerhead and faucet.
 A leaky showerhead may also need a tighter connection between the showerhead and the pipe system, and can be fixed with pipe tape to secure it.
 Repairing leaky faucets is usually a straightforward and inexpensive job, but worthwhile as a little drip can waste lots of water and dollars.